jameshaydon/lawvere/README.md

        false = {=} false. ]
 ```

 In words: "Perform a case analysis on `x`, if `x` is true, then return `y`, otherwise return `false`".
-Note the similarity with the equivalent Elm program (Haskell doesn't have anonymous records, making the comparison less clear), even though lawvere has no variables or lamdas:
+Note the similarity with the equivalent Elm program (Haskell doesn't have anonymous records, making the comparison less clear), even though Lawvere has no variables or λs:

 ```elm
 and : { x : Bool, y : Bool } -> Bool